cmaureir/progra-alma/lectures/week5/lecture19.rst

   which specifies the following characteristics:

-   * `cmp`: specify a custom comparison function, but with only two arguments, which return a negative, positive or zero number depending on the evaluation case. (considering if the first argument is smaller than the second)
+   * `cmp`: specify a custom comparison function, but with only two arguments, which returns a negative, positive or zero number depending on the evaluation case. (considering if the first argument is smaller than the second)
-   * `key`: specify a function, with one argument, using to extract a comparison key.
+   * `key`: specifies a function, with one argument, used to extract a comparison key.
-   * `reverse`: specify a boolean value, which when is true, the comparison will be performed reversed.
+   * `reverse`: specifies a boolean value, which if true, the comparison would be performed in reverse order.

   A couple of examples of the previous arguments are: